-Your sleeping pad or mat can be the difference between a bad night’s sleep and a great night’s sleep.
-But it is not as easy as grabbing the first pad you see.
-Navigating the range of brands and models can be confusing so what do you need to know before selecting a sleeping mat?
+Your sleeping pad/mat can be the difference between a bad night’s sleep and a great night’s sleep and with so many to choose from navigating the range of brands and models can be confusing.
+So what do you need to know and consider before selecting a sleeping mat?

 Therm-a-rest Z-Lite Sol is considered the industry standard in this type of mat